Homogenization of the Poisson-Nernst-Planck Equations for Ion Transport in Charged Porous Media: Introduction

-We are not aware of any prior attempts to rigorously homogenize the PNP equations in charged porous microstructures, in spite of the many important applications listed above.
-Some formal derivations of PET have suggested such connections~\cite{biesheuvel2010,lai2011}, but without treating diffuse charge explicitly or relating macroscopic coefficients to the microstructure.
+To the best of our knowledge, this seems to be the first attempt of systematically upscaling fully nonlinear and time dependent PNP equations in charged porous microstructures.
+In spite of the many important applications listed above, there has only been recently increasing interest in the systematic upscaling of PNP equations.
+Up to now, most derivations \cite{Jackson1963,Gross1968,Holmes1990} have been formal in nature and require simplifying assumptions, such as a neutral bulk and a linearized PNP problem or even the equilibrium Poisson-Boltzmann approximation, for instance.
+Moyne and Murad~\cite{moyne2006} assume a Boltzmann equilibrium distribution of ions in a binary electrolyte at the pore scale and perform a homogenization analysis to derive effective equations for deformable porous media.
 For neutral species, the homogenization of linear diffusion over porous microstructures is well developed, and rigorous bounds are available for the effective macroscopic diffusivity tensor over all possible microstructures \cite{torquato2002}.
-Homogenization methods have also been applied to simplified models of ion transport, but not the full nonlinear PNP equations.
-Moyne and Murad~\cite{moyne2006} assume a Boltzmann equilibrium distribution of ions in a binary electrolyte at the pore scale and perform a homogenization analysis to derive effective equations for deformable porous media.
 Looker and Carnie~\cite{looker2006} make the same approximation of microscopic Boltzmann equilibrium and derive symmetric Onsager relations for linear response, without stating the general effective equations at the macroscopic scale.
-Allaire et al.~\cite{allaire2010} revisit the derivation of Looker and Carnie~\cite{looker2006} using two-scale convergence methods developed by Nguetseng~\cite{nguetseng1989} and Allaire~\cite{allaire1992} (as we also use here) and prove the positive definiteness of the Onsager tensor, but they make explicit use of an electroneutrality assumption.
-Although these studies simplify the treatment of diffuse charge in the pores, they do account for fluid flow coupled to ion transport.
-This leads to many complex electrokinetic phenomena in porous media and membranes~\cite{hunter_book}, whose macroscopic mathematical description has been developed for decades~\cite{schlogl1955,helfferich1962,sonin1976,yaroshchuk1995,biesheuvel2011_transport}, albeit without the aid of rigorous homogenization methods that connect the microstructure to the macroscopic transport coefficients.
-For rigorous analytical results about the full Navier-Stokes-Nernst-Planck-Poisson system we refer the interested reader to \cite{Jerome2002,Schmuck2009} and for according convergent finite element schemes to \cite{Prohl2010}.
+Allaire et al.~\cite{allaire2010} revisit the derivation of Looker and Carnie~\cite{looker2006} using two-scale convergence methods developed by Nguetseng~\cite{nguetseng1989} and Allaire~\cite{allaire1992} and prove the positive definiteness of the Onsager tensor, which requires the explicit use of an electroneutrality assumption and linearized equations.
+First bounds on the error arising between the full, nonlinear, microscopic, periodic porous media problem and the upscaled/homogenized approximation can be found in \cite{Schmuck2012}.
+Very recently, one can also find upscaling results for the full Navier-Stokes-PNP system \cite{Ray2012,Schmuck2010}.
+For rigorous analytical results on the full Stokes-Nernst-Planck-Poisson system we refer to \cite{Jerome2002,Schmuck2009} and for according reliable, efficient and convergent numerical schemes and computational methods to \cite{Prohl2010}.